 Help kids learn to communicate

-"Parents really need to teach kids the art of speaking," believes Turkin, who noticed that her younger employees often felt uncomfortable in speaking situations and in meetings.
-Turkin, who now has 17 cupcake stores throughout Michigan and just opened an ice cream shop called Just Topped, taught her employees how to conduct themselves in meetings – and how to communicate their ideas confidently to a group.
+“Parents really need to teach kids the art of speaking,” believes Turkin, who noticed that her younger employees often felt uncomfortable in speaking situations and in meetings.
+Turkin, who now has several stores throughout southeast Michigan, taught her employees how to conduct themselves in meetings – and how to communicate their ideas confidently to a group.

 “Everyone can write an email, but being able to talk and communicate is very different,” Turkin says.
 Guide your children into being more comfortable expressing their ideas by giving them chances to share their opinions.
 Use dinner as a time for conversation, not just eating.
 In the car, turn down the radio and discuss topics that pique your child’s interests – from whether the Silly Bandz fad may come back again to who their favorite character is on a TV show.
 Tweens and teens might want to share their thoughts on local or world events.
 The idea is to help them become comfortable talking through their ideas and learning how to express them to someone else.

 Celebrate risk taking